a-melino/SQL-World-Life-Expectancy/README.md

 - Identifying rows with blank or null data for the crucial 'life expectancy' column and populating those rows with a value that is the average of the preceding and following years.

-- Lastly, countries that had a value of '0' for life expectancy were removed as they all corresponded with tiny countries with which no other data was availble.
+- Lastly, countries that had a value of '0' for life expectancy were removed as they all corresponded with tiny countries with which no other data was available.

 The resulting table was now ready for exploratory data analysis to gain some more valuable insights from this data.
 #